What is Mastering?

 Mastering is the process of getting a track ready for release, it involves processing, improving, and fixing aspects of the track in order to have it sounding great and professional enough for distribution.

-which is the reason why mastering is so important and why you should definitely consider doing it.
+This is the reason why why you should definitely consider doing it.
+(It also pays to have a fundamental understanding of the difference between mixing and mastering.)

-Mastering involves the following TECHNICAL processes that collectively make it an important step:
+Mastering involves the following TECHNICAL processes that collectively make it an important process:

 This is a way of balancing out different frequencies in a given audio signal.
 During this process what happens is the manipulation of the audio signal in order to fix frequencies,